 “Hi, I have a document for translation, can you help me?”

-We all know at least a client who keeps checking our availability that way.
+We freelance translators all know at least one client who keeps checking our availability that way.
 I had one such customer.
 They would send me that very sentence every single time.
 And every single time I would reply with the same answers before accepting or refusing their translation projects.
 And I’m glad I did, as some were definitely not meant for me.

 Fortunately, not all clients are that vague in their communications.
 But that doesn’t mean we should let our guard down.
+As professional translators, it is very much our job to clear ambiguities.
 Here is a quick checklist you can use as a reference.

 1. Never accept an assignment before seeing the actual file(s)